MatNsl/beginNLP/README.md

 # beginNLP
-A frst exploration of SpaCy possibilities
+A first exploration of SpaCy possibilities